pybind/pybind11/docs/faq.rst

     pybind11::cpp_function::cpp_function<void, Example2, std::__1::vector<std::__1::basic_string<wchar_t, std::__1::char_traits<wchar_t>, std::__1::allocator<wchar_t> >, std::__1::allocator<std::__1::basic_string<wchar_t, std::__1::char_traits<wchar_t>, std::__1::allocator<wchar_t> > > >&, pybind11::name, pybind11::sibling, pybind11::is_method, char [28]>(void (Example2::*)(std::__1::vector<std::__1::basic_string<wchar_t, std::__1::char_traits<wchar_t>, std::__1::allocator<wchar_t> >, std::__1::allocator<std::__1::basic_string<wchar_t, std::__1::char_traits<wchar_t>, std::__1::allocator<wchar_t> > > >&), pybind11::name const&, pybind11::sibling const&, pybind11::is_method const&, char const (&) [28])

-The memory needed to store just the name of this function (196 bytes) is larger than the actual piece of code (111 bytes) it represents!
+The memory needed to store just the mangled name of this function (196 bytes) is larger than the actual piece of code (111 bytes) it represents!
 On the other hand, it's silly to even give this function a name -- after all, it's just a tiny cog in a bigger piece of machinery that is not exposed to the outside world.
 So we'll generally only want to export symbols for those functions which are actually called from the outside.

 This can be achieved by specifying the parameter ``-fvisibility=hidden`` to GCC and Clang, which sets the default symbol visibility to *hidden*.
 It's best to